 - Belsnickeling (Nova Scotia) – Similar to the Newfoundland tradition, adult revelers went Belsnickeling by dressing up (some in Santa costumes), visiting their neighbours, having a few drinks and challenging their friends to guess their identities (they usually wear something over their heads).
 This fun activity with German roots is now a dying tradition.
 Only a few Nova Scotians know about it.

 - Taffy Pull (Northern Canada) – This is a French Canadian tradition dating back to the 19th century.
 On November 25th, St. Catherine’s day (patron saint of students and unmarried women), households make taffy and share it with everyone.
 The taffy party also serves as an opportunity for single women to meet and mingle with single men during the holidays.
-While the tradition of making taffy has been kept alive by many French Canadian communities, the taffy pull as a “speed dating” event has all but disappeared.
+While the tradition of making taffy has been kept alive by many French Canadian communities, the taffy pull as a “speed dating” event has all but faded.

 - Réveillon and La Fête du Roi (Quebec) – Réveillon or midnight meal is a huge feast that lasts until the early hours of Christmas morning.
 The traditional meal used to consist of a stew made from pigs’ feet (Ragoût aux pattes de cochons).
 Nowadays, families feast on Tortiere, a meat pie, among other holiday goodies.
 Christmas season officially culminates on January 6, La Fête du Roi.
 On this day, French Canadians share a cake with a bean hidden somewhere inside.
 The person who gets the slice with the bean is hailed as king or queen for a day.